ikko/sym/docs/cookbook/1_mixin_recipe/4_testing_your_mixin.md

 # 1.4 Testing Your Mixin: Ensuring Robustness

-Thoroughly testing your mixins is crucial to ensure their correctness, reliability, and proper integration within the `symbol` framework.
+Thoroughly testing your mixins is crucial to ensure their correctness, reliability, and proper integration within the `symb` framework.
 This section outlines best practices for testing mixins, covering both synchronous and asynchronous functionalities.

 ## Principles of Mixin Testing

 1.  **Isolation:** Test the mixin's logic in isolation as much as possible.
 While a mixin is designed to extend a `Symbol`, its core functionality should be verifiable independently.
 2.  **Integration:** Test how the mixin integrates with `Symbol` objects and how its methods behave when called through a `Symbol` instance.
-3.  **Edge Cases:** Cover edge cases, such as empty graphs, symbols with no children, or complex graph structures.
+3.  **Edge Cases:** Cover edge cases, such as empty graphs, symbs with no children, or complex graph structures.
 4.  **Asynchronous Behavior:** For asynchronous methods, use `anyio`'s testing utilities (e.g., `@pytest.mark.anyio`) to properly manage the asynchronous execution context.

 ## Example: Testing the `DescendantCounterMixin`